 Maria Raiti: Rhythm guitar, harmony and occasional lead vocals When Maria and her daughter Tierra lived up north, Tierra was taking classical violin lessons, but kept expressing passionate interest in bluegrass fiddle.
 So Maria picked up a guitar and mother and daughter discovered amazing joy and bonding in playing music together at local bluegrass jams, then fiddle contests, and eventually local bluegrass and Americana bands.
 Maria always joked with friends and family up north that one day she would move and take her talented daughter to Nashville.
 But then in August of 2021 Maria and Tierra actually made the move, no joke.
 Except instead of Nashville, they stopped and got off at The Asheville Junction!

-We book private and public events as a duo, or a full band of up to four musicians.
+We book private and public events as a duo, or a full band of up to five musicians.
 Contact us for more information!